cmusatyalab/gabriel-protocol/README.md

 The compiler takes a while to build, so I recommend downloading a binary instead of compiling it yourself.

-You can then compile `gabriel.proto` by running the following lines:
+You can then compile `gabriel.proto` for Python by running the following line:
 1. `/path/to/protoc --python_out=python/src/gabriel_protocol/ gabriel.proto`

-2. `/path/to/protoc --java_out=java/protocol/src/main/java/ gabriel.proto`
+Compile the proto for Java by opening the project in the `java` directory in Android studio and running `build`.

 ## Publishing Changes to PyPi